-The Carriers state that United, Continental and CMI comprise a single transportation system for the craft or class of Flight Attendants.
+The Carriers state that United, Continental, and CMI comprise a single transportation system for the craft or class of Fleet Service Employees.
 According to the Carriers, the objective of the October 1, 2010 corporate merger was the creation of a single airline operating under the United name, and the Carriers are rapidly pursuing that goal.
-The Carriers are now commonly owned, with a single, shareholder-elected Board of Directors.
-They have combined management at the officer level, including labor relations and personnel functions and will have common management within a combined organizational structure at all levels within the first quarter of 2011.
+The Carriers are now commonly owned, with a single, shareholder-elected board of directors.
+They have combined management at the officer level, including labor relations and personnel functions and will soon have common management within a combined organizational structure at all levels.
 Customer communications, advertising and other marketing efforts describe the "new United" as a combined company.
-These customer communications also emphasize that the Carriers will be integrating operations in stages over the next year and will combine into one airline after obtaining a single operating certificate from the FAA.
-The Carriers also state that they are "well along" in the process of integrating policies and practices, routes and schedules, livery and uniforms and are on schedule to integrate many customer service functions at the airport level during the Spring of 2011.
+These customer communications also emphasize that the Carriers will be integrating operations in stages over the next year and will combine into one airline after obtaining a single operating certificate from the The Carriers also state that they are "well along" in the process of integrating policies and practices, routes and schedules, livery and uniforms, and are integrating many customer service functions at the airport level.
 Accordingly, the Carriers stated that they now constitute a single transportation system within the meaning of the NMB's case law.